Navika Sagar Parikrama II: Second stopover

-Third Stop
+Third stopover

-INSV Tarini on its way to 3rd stop at Port Stanley, Falkland Islands has crossed the treacherous Cape Horn located at the southern tip of South America, on 15 February 2025.
-On its way, the sail boat Tarini passed through the Drake Passage, a treacherous waterway known for its extreme winds, towering waves and unpredictable weather.
-The boat reached its next stop at Port Stanley few days later after crossing Cape Horn on 18 February 2025, showcasing the resilience, courage, and skill of the Indian Navy’s women officers.
-During this phase after leaving Lyttelton Harbour while trying to reach the 3rd stop or destination just off the continent of South America, the vessel experienced three cyclones, passed through Point Nemo, known as the Oceanic Pole of Inaccessibility on January 30, 2025, thus completing the third and most challenging phase of the epic journey.
-Ons occasion of International Women’s Day, India's Defence Minister Rajnath Singh interacted with the crew members onboard the INSV Tarini, commending the courage, dedication, and resilience of the crew members, Lt Cdr Dilna K and Lt Cdr Roopa A. The crew is on the 4th leg of its journey and intends to reach the next stop of Cape Town, South Africa by April 1, 2025.
+After leaving Lyttelton Harbour on its way to third stop at Port Stanley, Falkland Islands the vessel experienced three cyclones, passed through Point Nemo, known as the Oceanic Pole of Inaccessibility on January 30, 2025, INSV Tarini has crossed the Cape Horn located at the southern tip of South America, on 15 February 2025.
+On its way, the sail boat Tarini also passed through the challenging Drake Passage.
+The boat reached its next stop at Port Stanley few days later after crossing Cape Horn on 18 February 2025, thus completing the third and most challenging phase of the epic journey.
+On the occasion of International Women’s Day, India's Defence Minister Rajnath Singh interacted with the crew members on board the INSV Tarini, commending the courage, dedication, and resilience of the crew members.
+The crew then departed for the fourth leg of its journey and intended to reach the next stop of Cape Town, South Africa by April 1, 2025.